spdk/spdk/test/pmem/test_plan.md

 - call bdev_pmem_create_pool and check that first pmem pool file is still available and not modified (block size and total size stay the same)
 - call return code = 0
-- call delete_pmem_pool on first created pmem pool
+- call bdev_pmem_delete_pool on first created pmem pool
 - return code =0 and no error code

 #### bdev_pmem_create_pool_tc6